jmding8/Pome76/README.md

 <details>
   <summary><b>USB daughter board</b></summary>

-I replaced the Neo65's stock daughter board with a female USB-C breakout board (red), held in place with a 3d printed bracket and the original screws:
+I replaced the Neo65's stock daughter board with a female USB-C breakout board (the red PCB, from Aliexpress), held in place with a 3d printed bracket and the original screws:

 ![Female breakout board](/images/usb1.jpg)